rui-zhang-ocean/RSKtools/README.md

 * Write to `support@rbr-global.com` if you need help

 ## Changes
+* Version 1.4.6 (2017-01-18)
+    - Remove non-marine channels from data table
+    - Fix bugs that occured if RSKreaddata.m is run twice.
+    - Seperate profile metadata reading into a different fuction in RSKopen.m
+    - Add option to enter UTCdelta for geodata
+    - Remove channels units and longName from data table

 * Version 1.4.5 (2016-12-22)
     - Add more support for geodata
     - Add helper files to open different file types